-Puting Buhangin, which literally means “white sand”, is located on Paglibao Grande Island, on the south western side of the island.
+Puting Buhangin, which literally means “white sand”, is located on Paglibao Grande Island, on the southwestern side of the island.
 The area is also known as Kuwebang Lampas however, Kuwebang Lampas is also the name of the cave there.
-From what I understand, this section of the island is a privately owned beach, but is open to the public for day trips.
+From what I understand, this section of the island is a privately owned beach but is open to the public for day trips.
 All this with driving distance of Metro Manila.

-As our boat pulled in, I was really surprised with how white the sand was compared to Borawan, it was amazing.
+As our boat pulled in, I was really surprised by how white the sand was compared to Borawan, it was amazing.
 By this time of the day, it was very hot, so we decided to have a swim in the soothing clear water, without worrying about the jellyfish of Borawan.
-It really was a magical place to take in the tranquility of the surrounds.
-The beach is only a few hundred metres long, so it was a little more intimate than Borawan, and felt a lot cozier.
+It really was a magical place to take in the tranquillity of the surrounds.
+The beach is only a few hundred metres long, so it was a little more intimate than Borawan, and felt a lot cosier.

 There is also a cave to the left of the cove (Kuwebang Lampas) set amongst the limestone karsts, which we didn’t have the chance to explore, as the entrance was very rocky and looked a little unsafe at low tide.
 However, according to the locals, it’s quite safe so maybe next time we will check it out.
 It looks pretty amazing from what I have seen.